 I am on a big fruit and veggie kick.
 We are working to add in lots of good fruit and veg, focusing on what we can eat, instead of what we can’t.

 Getting lots of fruit and veg in my kids is not always easy.
 They can be picky and tend to stick with the same few choices.
 Having hummus or a good dip around helps with the veggie consumption for sure.
-I am also on the hunt for a good chopped veggie salad that they will eat.
+Check out my post of 75 Meals for an ADHD Diet to get some inspiration.
 (I’ve got a Pinterest Board full of recipes to try.)

 Now it’s your turn.
 Pick One Doable Change: